• Skip to content

 You at 14 weeks pregnant

-Many women find that this is the most comfortable and energetic time of their pregnancies.
+It’s common to find that this is the most comfortable and energetic time of your pregnancy.
 Morning sickness usually eases off now.

 Your baby bump is likely to ‘pop out’ any time now.
 Your breasts are starting to make colostrum.

 You might notice small skin ‘tags’, which often appear underneath the breasts.
-They’re nothing to worry about, but you can discuss them with your midwife or doctor if they’re bothering you.
+They’re nothing to worry about, but you can discuss them with your doctor or midwife if they’re bothering you.

 pregnancy illustration, week 13